MarieJa/Instacart-Basket-Analysis_Marie/README.md

 <br/>Are there differences in ordering habits based on a customer’s region?
 <br/>● Is there a connection between age and family status in terms of ordering habits?

-I´ve answered the key questions in the uploaded Python files.
+The key questions are answered in the uploaded Python files.

-Study assignment - CareerFoundry
+**Study assignment - CareerFoundry**